asntech/scg-compute-cost-monitor/README.md

 Replace /path/to/your/script.sh with the actual path to your script.
 Replace <pi_sunset>, <monthly_limit>, and can also add <cc_email> with the desired values for the script's options.

-Save the crontab file and exit the edit or.
+Save the crontab file and exit the editor.

 Now, the cron job is scheduled to execute the script automatically at the specified time intervals.
 You can adjust the cron schedule according to your requirements by modifying the timing values (e.g., minute, hour) in the cron job line.